 Yesterday’s blog post was “I found a house I like.
 When should I do inspections?”
 Today we’re covering what inspections buyers can have done on their property.

 When purchasing a home, most buyers have some sort of inspection done on the property.
 Whether you are purchasing a newly built home, or a home built in 1900, it is always smart to have inspections done because they aid the buyer in knowing the condition of the property and ensure the property is suited for the buyer’s intended use.
+You should also hire a local home inspector that does all kinds of services.

 There are three basic inspections buyers can have done: a home inspection, a pest inspection, and a radon inspection/test.